ChainAgnostic/namespaces/starknet/caip-10.md

 Like on Ethereum, StarkNet addresses begin with `0x` followed by 64 hexadecimal characters representing the zero-padded address number, totaling 66 characters.

-It's recommended to checksum the address using capitalization like on Ethereum.
+It's recommended to checksum the address using capitalization according to [EIP55][], as is common elsewhere on EVM systems.

 ## Test Cases